Kirsty Yallop

-Kirsty Lee Yallop (born 4 November 1986) is an association football player who represented New Zealand at the international level and last played for Melbourne Victory in Australia's W-League.
+Kirsty Lee Yallop (/'jæləp/ YAL-əp; born 4 November 1986) is a New Zealand former footballer who played as a midfielder.
+She played for the New Zealand women's national football team from 2004 to 2017.
+Yallop made history by scoring New Zealand’s first ever goal at an Olympic Games in 2008.

 Club career

-At club level she played for Lynn-Avon United before moving to Kristianstads DFF in Sweden's Damallsvenskan in 2010.
-For the 2011 season she moved to second-tier side Vittsjö GIK.
-In her first year at Vittsjö the team attained promotion to Damallsvenskan.
+At club level, she played for Lynn-Avon United before moving to Kristianstads DFF in Sweden's Damallsvenskan in 2010.
+For the 2011 season, she moved to second-tier side Vittsjö GIK.
+In her first year at Vittsjö, the team attained promotion to Damallsvenskan.

 On 31 October 2015, Yallop joined Australian club Brisbane Roar.

 On 9 December 2016, Yallop joined Melbourne Victory as an injury replacement for Bianca Henninger.
 In October 2017, it was confirmed that she did not re-sign with Melbourne Victory for a further season.
-In 2017 Yallop joined Norwegian side Klepp.
+In 2017, Yallop joined Norwegian side Klepp.

 International career

 Yallop made her senior international debut in a 6–0 loss to the United States on 10 October 2004.